-Figure 20 shows the validation accuracy on ResNet-18 for different BFP configurations settings.
+In this section, we investigate the impact of the group size g and mantissa bitwidth m on the DNN training accuracy.
+Figure 18 shows the validation accuracy on ResNet-18 for different BFP configurations settings.
 The three curves represent different group size configurations (i.e., g = 8, g = 16, and g = 32) and the x-axis corresponds to varying the number of mantissa bits (i.e., m = 2, m = 3, m = 4 and m = 5) for each group size.
 For a given mantissa bitwidth, a smaller group size (e.g., g = 8) is generally able to achieve a higher accuracy than a larger group size (e.g., g = 32).
-This is because a smaller group size has less variations across exponents within a group (Figure 7), resulting in a lower quantization error and consequently higher accuracy, under the same mantissa bitwidth.
 However, a smaller group size has some additional implementation overhead due to more FP exponent additions as each shared exponent spans fewer elements in a smaller group.
-Moreover, smaller groups have smaller DP computation savings with BFP (refer to Section III-B).
-Overall, we observe that a group size of g = 16 with m = 4 produces the optimal performance, and we use this setting as our baseline for FAST training.
+Overall, we observe that a group size of g = 16 with m = 4 produce the optimal performance, and we use this setting as our baseline for FAST training.